Fair does not always mean equal

 Related Links:

 Another example is that some adults in the disability community need 24/7 supervision if they frequently elope, are nonverbal, have seizures, or other severe to profound behavioral, cognitive, and/or medical needs.
 Adults in the disability community who experience these challenges as part of their disabilities would probably be eligible to belong in independent living facilities, assisted living facilities, homes, or adult daycares; however, there are other people who are able to live on their own in typical housing but do not know how to cook, do laundry, pay bills, and other daily living skills due to a lack of exposure to learning how to do these things or need for specific instructions.
-Moving an adult in the disability community who just does not know how to do certain daily living skills due to a lack of exposure to learning how to do these things or needs specific instructions for how to do so into an independent living facility, assisted living facility, or home would not solve this problem.
+Moving an adult in the disability community who just does not know how to do certain daily living skills due to a lack of exposure to learning how to do these things or needs specific instructions for how to do so into an independent living facility or group home would not solve this problem.
 Enrolling them in an adult daycare would also not solve this problem.
-Giving teaching them how to build these daily living skills a chance and trying to be as specific as possible when providing instructions for how to do these things would be possible solutions.
-Hiring someone to teach them how to do so to prepare them for living independently in typical housing may also be a solution.
+Trying to teach them how to build these daily living skills a chance with as much specific instructions as possible would be a possible solution.
+Hiring someone to teach them preparation for independent living in typical housing may also be a solution.

 A third example is some people's IQs are so low as part of their disabilities that they are incapable of driving or paralysis of course prevents a person from driving and require relying on transportation services; however, this would not solve the problem for capable drivers in the disability community when slow processing speed and poor working memory become factors in their experience of learning to drive.
 Some other people in the disability community are capable of driving adapted cars if they are in the physical disability community or can earn their driver's license and learn to drive a typical car alone with specific instructions and repetition.
 In today's world, many driving schools have some Driver's Education instructors who specialize in teaching people in the disability community how to drive.